murali22chan/Neural-Network-From-Scratch/README.md

 # Neural-Network-From-Scratch
-Implementation of any arbituary neural network training and testing from scratch just using numpy.
+Implementation of any arbitrary neural network training and testing from scratch just using numpy.